RobertNjoroge/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory
 Create a script that creates a directory named my_first_directory in the /tmp/ directory\n 7-movethatfile
-Move the file betty from /tmp/ to /tmp/my_first_directory
+Move the file betty from /tmp/ to /tmp/my_first_directory\n

+8-firstdelete
+Delete the file betty